- CLASS: Reptilia (Reptiles)

 Furthermore, the density and number of Timor deer was found to be much lower as well on both of these islands.
 It is believed that the dragons on these islands are merely adapting to a reduced food supply by decreasing body size in response to a decreased availability of food.
 The Komodo dragons on these islands are quite wary, and it is thought that cannibalism is a greater threat to young dragons here than on the larger islands.

 Like many reptiles, the number of Komodo dragon females that nest every year often changes, due to the availability of prey and the physical condition of the female.
 Female dragons do not breed every year.
 During these “rest” years, females recover from the energy costs incurred by their bodies from egg production during fertile years.

 Female dragons use three different nest types for their eggs: hillside nests, ground nests, and mound nests built by the orange-footed scrub fowl.
 Females often dig decoy nest chambers to discourage predators, including male Komodos and other female dragons, from disturbing existing nests sites when digging their own nests.

 The orange-footed scrub fowl builds nests made of leaves and debris, forming a natural incubator from the heat produced from the decomposing leaves.
 It is easy to distinguish the source of nest-building activities, as the scrub fowl nests from January to April while the female Komodo dragons’ nest digging occurs in August and September.
 One study indicated that female Komodo dragons showed a marked preference for selecting mound nests over hillside and ground nests.

 Komodo dragons begin their life in an egg the size of a grapefruit.
-The female lays between 15 and 30 eggs and sometimes guards her eggs for up to three months until they hatch.
+The female lays between 15 and 30 eggs and guards her nest and eggs for the first few months.
 Life for a young dragon is not easy.
 As soon as the baby hatches, it scrambles out of the nest and scurries up the nearest tree so the adults won’t eat it.
 That’s right—adult dragons regard the hatchlings as easy meals!
 Fortunately for the babies, the adults are too heavy and clumsy to climb trees.